 Pema Chodron tells the story of a young warrior who had to battle fear.
 She did not want to, but her teacher insisted.
 On the day of battle, the warrior stood on one side, feeling small.
 Fear stood on the other side, looking big and wrathful.
 The warrior bowed to show respect and asked fear, “How do I defeat you?”
 Fear thanked her for showing respect and replied, “My weapons are that I talk fast and get in your face.
 Then you get completely unnerved, and you do whatever I say.
 If you don’t do what I say, I have no power.”

 Sounds so simple.
 But when I am anxious or afraid, my instinct is to act, or rather to react.
-I listen to the fear and engage on fear’s terms.
+I am tempted to listen to fear and engage on fear’s terms.

-In taekwondo, we have to spar when we test to get the next level belt.
+In taekwondo, we have to spar.
 I’m not very good at it.
-I get anxious even though we are padded up like the Pillsbury dough boy and we don’t use full contact, so I know I am not going to get injured.
+I get anxious even though we are padded up like Pillsbury dough boys and we don’t use full contact, so I know I am not going to get injured.
 Still, my opponents are always younger and faster.
-When someone is throwing a kick at me, my instinct is to back away, but my reflexes are not what they used to be and so I usually lose the point.
-The teacher told me to move forward toward my opponent rather than away.
-The safest place is up close.
+When someone is throwing a kick at me, my instinct is to back away, but my reflexes are not what they used to be, so I usually lose the point.
+The teacher told me to move forward, toward my opponent rather than away.
+Surprisingly, the safest place is right up close.

+So it is with fear.
 Move close to fear.
 In Dune, Paul recites the litany against fear.
 “Fear is the mind killer.
 Fear is the little death that brings total obliteration.
 I will face my fear.
 I will permit it to pass over me and through me.
 And when it has gone past, I will turn the inner eye to see its path.
 Where the fear has gone, there will be nothing.
 Only I will remain.”
 Sometimes I actually say this to myself.
-Silly, I know, but that was a great book!
+Silly, I know, but it calms me.

 A Course in Miracles says that fear and love cannot coexist because fear is the mistaken perception of the absence of love.
 When we are afraid, we experience separation and loneliness.
 I find great comfort in this loving passage: